noahsmiths/orientation/docker/0_docker.md

 CMD node index.js
 ```

 Now, we're basically done.
 We can stop right here and our Dockerfile will function just fine.
-However, there's a final instruction that, while optional, is a good one to include when needed.
+However, there's a final instruction that, while optional, is a good one to include when applicable.

 Specifically for this example, our server is going to listen on port `3000`.
 However, Docker has no idea about this unless we tell it explicitly that our application will use that port, which we can do with the `EXPOSE` instruction.
 This instruction's sole purpose is to tell Docker, "Hey, the program in this container is listening on port 3000," which can then be seen by anybody else who might use your image down the road.
 You can think of this instruction as more providing some handy documentation than actually completing a task.